ronami/minipack/README.md

 ### Introduction

-As front-end developers we spend a lot of time working with tools like [Webpack](https://github.com/webpack/webpack) or [Browserify](https://github.com/browserify/browserify).
+As front-end developers, we spend a lot of time working with tools like [Webpack](https://github.com/webpack/webpack), [Browserify](https://github.com/browserify/browserify), and [Parcel](https://github.com/parcel-bundler/parcel).

-Understanding how those tools work internally can help us make better decisions on how we write our code.
+Understanding how those tools work can help us make better decisions on how we write our code.
+By understanding how our code turns into a bundle and how that bundle looks like we can also debug it better.

-The purpose of this project is to explain how most bundlers work.
+The purpose of this project is to explain how most bundlers work under the hood.
 It contains a short implementation of a simplified but still reasonably accurate bundler.
-Along with the code there are comments explaining what the code is trying to achieve.
+Along with the code, there are comments explaining what the code is trying to achieve.

 ### Try running the code